-Before you make drastic decisions about tearing out walls or dumping all your dining room furniture, there’s one weekend project that could transform how you see your dining room.
-Aside from painting furniture or walls and not considering drastic, highly expensive renovations that last months, there’s one way to upgrade your dining room — add architectural detailing.
+Before you make a big decision about undertaking a complete renovation of your dining room — including tossing out furniture or tearing down a wall– there’s one weekend project that could totally transform how you see it.
+Instead of drastic and highly expensive renovations that could last months, there’s one way to upgrade your dining room: Add architectural detailing.

-Architectural details are a big part of making a room feel custom, so adding in molding, wainscoting, or board and batten is the one thing that can transform your dining room in just a day or two.
-It’s affordable and customizable, giving you a ton of freedom for your dining room makeover.
-Let’s take a look at what goes into making it happen.
+Architectural details are a big part of making a room feel warm and welcoming, so adding in molding, wainscoting, or board and batten is the one thing that can transform your dining room in just a day or two.
+It’s affordable and customizable, giving you a ton of freedom for your dining-room makeover.
+Let’s take a look at what goes into making that happen.

 Molding — The original architectural detail

 Molding is an architectural feature designed to help the walls transition to the floor or ceiling (or both).
 Crown molding, where the wall meets the ceiling, is a beautiful way to finish a room.

 Molding, especially crown molding, is easy to customize.
 Love a minimal, modern style?
 Go simple.
 Dreaming about a historic property?
 Complex and layered is where it’s at.
 Want something that creates drama?
 Paint the molding and the ceiling a bold color.
 It’s all up to you.

 Molding pieces are simple to measure and install yourself with some basic tools.
 In one weekend, you’ll have a dining room that feels “finished” with beautiful architectural details everyone will love.

 You can also use simple molding pieces directly on the walls themselves.
 Think of those decorative squares and rectangles that move along a solid wall that create texture and natural boundaries for displaying your art.
 They’re easy to measure and install, and when you paint them the same color as the wall, you will get instant architectural interest.